 - 1. Identify different forms of energy (e.g., mechanical, light, sound, electrical, thermal, chemical); describe simple energy transformations (e.g., combustion in an engine to move a car, electrical energy to power a lamp, light energy to chemical energy in photosynthesis, hydroelectric power, changes between potential and kinetic energy); and apply knowledge of the concept of conservation of total energy. - 2.
-Relate heat to the transfer of energy from an object at a high temperature to one at a lower temperature; compare the relative thermal conductivity of different materials; and compare and contrast methods of heat transfer (conduction, convection, and radiation). - 3.
-Relate temperature changes to changes in volume and/or pressure and to changes in the movement or speed of particles.
+Relate heating to the transfer of energy from an object at a higher temperature to one at a lower temperature; compare the relative thermal conductivity of different materials; compare and contrast methods of heat transfer (conduction, convection, and radiation). - 3.
+Relate temperature changes to changes in volume and/or pressure and to changes in the speed of particles.

-Physics: Light
+Physics: Light and Sound

-- Describe or identify some basic properties or behaviors of light (transmission from a source through different media; speed of light compared to sound; reflection, refraction {bending}, absorption, and transmission by different materials; splitting of white light into its component colors by prisms and other dispersive media). - 2.
-Relate the appearance or color of objects to the properties of reflected or absorbed light. - 3.
-Solve practical problems involving the reflection of light from plane mirrors and the formation of shadows; interpret ray diagrams to identify the path of light and locate reflected or projected images using lenses.
+- 1. Describe or identify basic properties of light (e.g., transmission through different media; speed of light; reflection, refraction, absorption; splitting of white light into its component colors); relate the appearance or color of objects to the properties of reflected or absorbed light; solve practical problems involving the reflection of light from plane mirrors and the formation of shadows; interpret simple ray diagrams to identify the path of light and locate reflected or projected images using lenses. - 2.
+Recognize the characteristics of sound (loudness, pitch, amplitude, frequency); describe or identify some basic properties of sound (need for a medium for transmission, reflection and absorption by surfaces, and relative speed through different media).